 At the core of our Architecture degree program is the hands-on rigor of its curriculum.
 Student will be in the design studio their very first semester and have access to the latest design and presentation technology, collaborating with some of the sharpest young architectural minds in the nation.

 Curious to see more student

 work?
 See our galleries!Architects combine the creativity of an artist with the analytical mind of an engineer.
 UDM educated architects exercise their capacity for aesthetic design and technical innovation in the service of their communities, designing classrooms that help students learn better, building homes that use less energy, and preserving the great buildings of yesterday.

-Studying architecture prepares you for an exciting and rewarding profession, but our curriculum can also prepare you to be a designer in related fields and to be a very effective leader and creative problem solver.
-Studying architecture will give you great critical thinking skills that can translate to many potential careers, but if you stick with architecture you will be busy.
+Studying architecture prepares students for an exciting and rewarding profession, but our curriculum can also prepare them to be designers in related fields, and to be very effective leaders and creative problem solvers.
+Studying architecture gives students great critical thinking skills that can translate to many potential careers, but if you stick with architecture you will be busy.
 It has been estimated that by 2050 we will need to increase our building stock in the U.S. by at least 50%.
 The opportunities for a rich life-long career in architecture have never been brighter.

 Occupations with Increased Demand - Architecture and Engineering - Increase: 23%

 As our population grows, so does our need for buildings to live, work and shop in, which is why we need more architects...American jobs in architecture and engineering are forecasted to grow by 16%over the next eight years.
 Think green, creative and innovative if this is your industry, and the jobs will follow - financialedge.investopedia.com